AgentMC/FexDwnl/README.md

 FeXDwnl will fetch the file metadata, locate the appropriate regexp and download the file(s) there.

-If no regexp matches, the root is designated as the user's Downloads folder.
+If no regexp matches any files, the root is designated as the user's Downloads folder.

+If any file has a regexp match, those which do not match any pattern are skipped.

+If the source is/has a folder, all subtree is analyzed and hierarchy is preserved.

 During the download, FeXDwnl tracks the progress and the number of files

+During the download, FexDwnl does not re-download previously downloaded files, unless their size changed.

 ## Prefetch